Investigators search landfill in connection with disappearance of missing mother: Sources

 Watts said he didn't think anything was out of the ordinary the day Brown disappeared.

-In an update issued Tuesday, exactly one week after her disappearance, D.A.
+In an update issued Tuesday, exactly one week after Brown's disappearance, D.A.
 Kevin Steele said his office cannot provide any specific details without jeopardizing the investigation.

 "There have been no credible sightings of Jennifer to date," Steele said.